spiral/docs/docs/en/component/data-grid.md

 Accessors act like values from the section above but have another purpose - you can use them to perform not-type transformations, for example using strings, you may want to trim the value or convert it to uppercase.
-They can be applied only if the value applicable by a given `ValueInterface`.
-Examples Below:
+They can be applied only if the value is applicable by a given `ValueInterface`.
+Examples below:

 ```php
 use Spiral\DataGrid\Specification\Value;